apollographql/rover-init-starters/start-with-apollo-client/README.md

 - `npm run codegen` - Generate TypeScript types from GraphQL schema
 - `npm run codegen:watch` - Generate types in watch mode for development

-## Apollo Client
+## Apollo Client (Production Mode)

-This template includes Apollo Client setup with:
+When you switch from demo mode to production mode, this template includes Apollo Client setup with:
 - Client configuration in `src/main.tsx`
 - Example queries and components in `src/App.tsx`
 - TypeScript support for GraphQL operations

 ### How the Apollo Client Flow Works

-When you run `npm run dev`, here's what happens:
+When you configure a real GraphQL endpoint and run `npm run dev`:

 1. **Development Server**: Vite starts the development server and serves your bundled React application
 2. **App Initialization**: When the browser loads your app, React renders the component tree
 3. **Apollo Provider**: The `ApolloProvider` in `src/main.tsx` makes the Apollo Client available to all components
-4. **Query Execution**: When `DisplayLocations` component mounts, the `useQuery(GET_LOCATIONS)` hook automatically:
+4. **Query Execution**: When components mount, the `useQuery` hooks automatically:
-   - Sends a GraphQL query to the configured endpoint (`https://flyby-router-demo.herokuapp.com/`)
+   - Send GraphQL queries to your configured endpoint
-   - Shows loading state while the request is in flight
+   - Show loading state while requests are in flight
-   - Caches the response in Apollo's `InMemoryCache`
+   - Cache responses in Apollo's `InMemoryCache`
-   - Re-renders the component with the fetched data
+   - Re-render components with the fetched data
-5. **Data Rendering**: The locations data is displayed in the UI
+5. **Data Rendering**: The real data from your GraphQL API is displayed in the UI

 The key point: `npm run dev` only starts the development server - the actual GraphQL queries execute client-side when React components render and use Apollo hooks like `useQuery`.

+## AI-Powered Demo Mode

+The default demo mode uses a sophisticated mocking system that:

+- **AI-Generated Responses**: Uses AI to generate realistic GraphQL responses based on your schema
+- **Smart Mocking**: Understands GraphQL schema structure and generates appropriate mock data
+- **Interactive Experience**: Provides a fully functional GraphQL experience without needing a backend
+- **Customizable System Prompt**: The AI behavior can be customized via the `systemPrompt` in `src/main.tsx`

+### How Demo Mode Works

+1. **Schema Validation**: The `MockedProvider` validates your GraphQL operations against the local schema
+2. **AI Response Generation**: When queries execute, AI generates realistic responses based on the schema and system prompt
+3. **GraphQL Compliance**: All responses follow proper GraphQL structure and typing
+4. **Development Experience**: You get the full Apollo Client experience with loading states, caching, and error handling

+This mode is perfect for:
+- Learning GraphQL concepts
+- Prototyping without backend dependencies
+- Demonstrating GraphQL capabilities
+- Developing frontend features before backend APIs are ready

 ## GraphQL Code Generation